Fourth championship would cap an exhilarating, and exhausting, Storm season inside the WNBA bubble

 The road to this particular Finals has been the weirdest, most stressful, most tumultuous, most difficult, most profound and most rewarding of them all, says the person who should know — Sue Bird, who has been a vital member of each Storm championship back to 2004.

 “I think everyone could sit here and tell you a story of, at some point, hitting the ‘wubble wall,’ so to speak,” Bird said Thursday in a Zoom call.
-“Everybody had to, at some point, hit it, find a way to get over it, and move on.
+“Everybody had to, at some point, hit it, find a way to get over it and move on.

 “This isn’t me trying to be dramatic.
 I think we’ve all handled it the best we can.
 In some ways, regardless of who’s the winner, we’ve all come out on top.
 I really believe that.
 But it’s been hard.
 It’s been tough.”